 - See this flyer from Columbia/Boone County Public Health & Human Services

 Social distancing is recommended to help slow the spread of COVID-19.
 Even young, healthy people without symptoms can carry the virus unknowingly and pass it on to others.
-Although you may experience only mild symptoms, you may not be aware of underlying health risks among friends and family who could become seriously ill or die.
+Although you may experience only mild symptoms, you may not be aware of underlying health risks among friends and family.

 At Mizzou, we are doing our part by eliminating close contact in classroom, social and living situations.
 You can do your part by practicing social distancing.
 Here are examples of safe and unsafe social behaviors: